mullvad/mullvadvpn-app/README.md

 #### RPC address file

-The path to the RPC address file is defined in `mullvad-ipc-client/src/lib.rs`
+The full path to the RPC address file can be changed by setting the `MULLVAD_RPC_ADDRESS_PATH` environment variable.

 | Platform | Path |
 |----------|------|